sahilrb/Attendance-Management-System-using-Face-Recognition/README.md

 without rerunning the python file.
 It may cause some issues in that case you have to rerun the python file.(This issue is completely version specific and depends on your ide so you may or may not face issue, we can't do anything about it).

-# Contributors
-This project is done by Shivam, Sahil and Balakrushna.